LaerryLaessig/scrolling_text/README.md

 ---

 Thank you for using the Scrolling Text Web App!
-If you have any questions or need assistance, please don't hesitate to contact us.
-Happy scrolling! 😊